tytydraco/yessleep/out/I_thought_my_wife_was_cheating_on_me_Its_worse.md

 “Is she in a choir?
 Why would she lie about this?”

 I quietly slipped out of the office and walked up the steps to the second floor.
 It gave me a perfect view of the main hall.
-100 people were signing below.
+100 people were singing below.
 The song was one I had never heard before.
 Gregorian-style chanting hung in the air.
 Dancing across the walls of a church.
 Chills went down my spine.
-I had never seen anyone sign like this before.
+I had never seen anyone sing like this before.

-When the signing stopped.
+When the singing stopped.
 I took a good look at everyone below.
 Everyone was wearing long black robes.

 My eyes almost burst out of my head when I saw a Giant pentagram in the center of the hall.